 How has this happened to our nation?
 Well, my thoughts are that people don’t know how to achieve a healthy body anymore, because there is so much conflicting information written about diet and exercise.

 In front of me, I have The Sun, with a free magazine inside advocating “The No-Diet, Diet” which boasts that you can lose a stone on chocolate, curries and roasts.
 It actually breaks my heart to think that people will indulge in this blindly and with no thought about what they’re doing to their bodies.

-Thankfully, I came across this neat little website for the people of West Sussex http://www.westsussexwellbeing.org.uk/topics/healthy-eating/what-is-a-healthy-diet which simplifies all people need to know and do to lead a healthy lifestyle.
+Thankfully, I came across this neat little website for the people of West Sussex (check it out here) which simplifies all people need to know and do to lead a healthy lifestyle.

 So, despite these shocking obesity statistics and the claims that losing weight on junk food should be praised, there is still hope.
 People looking for an answer on how to lead a healthy lifestyle, know that quick fixes will not solve long-term issues.
 Healthy living requires time, effort and maintenance.
 But once you get the knack for it, it’ll be second nature to you, and you’ll never turn back.

 Your body is a temple.
 It should be cherished.
-Sometimes it’s better to go back to the basics.
+And sometimes, it’s better to go back to the basics.